Telsey Advisory Group Maintains Childrens Place (PLCE) Market Perform Recommendation

 Franklin Resources holds 1,303K shares representing 10.51% ownership of the company.
 In it's prior filing, the firm reported owning 1,309K shares, representing a decrease of 0.47%.
 The firm decreased its portfolio allocation in PLCE by 76.45% over the last quarter.

-IJR - iShares Core S&P Small-Cap ETF holds 965K shares representing 7.79% ownership of the company.
-In it's prior filing, the firm reported owning 955K shares, representing an increase of 1.12%.
-The firm increased its portfolio allocation in PLCE by 8.48% over the last quarter.
+IJR - iShares Core S&P Small-Cap ETF holds 892K shares representing 7.19% ownership of the company.
+In it's prior filing, the firm reported owning 965K shares, representing a decrease of 8.27%.
+The firm decreased its portfolio allocation in PLCE by 0.82% over the last quarter.

 FRVLX - Franklin Small Cap Value Fund holds 885K shares representing 7.14% ownership of the company.
 No change in the last quarter.